geseib/aws-serverless-workshops/DevOps/3_XRay/README.md

 1. In the left nav, click on **Traces**.

-1. In the **Trace Overview**, note that (in this scenario) there at 7 Errors in the list of Responses.
+1. In the **Trace Overview**, you should see at least 1 ok Response.

    ![7 Error Responses](images/xray-trace-1.png)

 1. In the **Trace List** below the **Trace Overview**, click on the first Trace highlighted in orange above to open the **Trace Detail** page.

 1. On the **Trace Detail** page, note the **Timeline** of HTTP calls, originating with the API Gateway, but extending to other distributed systems traced by X-Ray.
-The Lambda function in the **Trace Detail** labeled **Approaching Stables** has a long timeline indicating at a 2 second execution time.
+The Lambda function in the **Trace Detail** labeled **Approach Stables** has a long timeline indicating a 2 second execution time.
 Since the developer used subsegments and labeld them, we can quickly finding the part of the code that is causing the delay.

    ![Trace Detail](images/xray-trace-delay.png)